 An analyse of the kites draw is simple, because the force is by a lonely main line.
 As long as there is an angle between this line and the centerline of the board, we can divide the drawing kite-force in two components: a lateral force across and a forward directed along the board, and those two wind-components will drive the board.

-A kite board is a simple shaped board with a minimum of weight and no bouyancy.
+A board for kiting is a simple shaped board with a minimum of weight and no bouyancy.
 No bouyancy is needed, because the kite can yield the lift.
 As any wind powered vessel it hold a LOW forward hydraulic resistance and can yield a HIGH lateral dito - specially when tilted against the movement.